oracleif/laftrifles/README.md

-drawhand        playing card display demo script dwfunc.sh       older version of allvp implemented as ksh functions eightball       ask and it will answer yes, no, or maybe pyhangman       with character graphics and >4k word vocabulary pysudoku        a sudoku solver in python (not mine) sgtmenu         cmdline front-end menu for Tatham (sgt-) puzzles sudokuer        generic input/output formatter for sudoku solvers wordler         guess a five-letter word in 6 tries
+drawhand        playing card display demo script dwfunc.sh       older version of allvp implemented as ksh functions eightball       ask and it will answer yes, no, or maybe lboxworks       interactive tool for NY Times Letterboxed puzzles pyhangman       with character graphics and >4k word vocabulary pysudoku        a sudoku solver in python (not mine) sgtmenu         cmdline front-end menu for Tatham (sgt-) puzzles sudokuer        generic input/output formatter for sudoku solvers wordler         guess a five-letter word in 6 tries

+**lboxworks** bears some additional explaining.
+It's not a game in itself, but provides a handy workspace for solving letterboxed puzzles, i.e., a puzzle with 3 letters on each side of a square where you must build a chain of words using only those letters, each beginning with the last letter of the word before, until all the letters around the square have been used.
+An extra complication is that no word can contain two consecutive letters from the same side of the box (aha!).  **lboxworks** accepts the four (one for each side of the square) 3-letter lists to start with, then keeps track of the words you create while attempting to build your word chains.

 ```

 ## Rock Paper Scissors (RPS) engines/tools